Jump to section:

 The Physician's AI Partner

-When a radiologist reviews hundreds of scans daily, an AI employee can serve as a tireless first-line screener, flagging potential abnormalities for human review.
 The AI handles the time-consuming initial analysis; the physician applies years of medical training, contextual patient knowledge, and clinical judgment to make the final diagnosis.

 Impact: Radiologists report 30-40% faster review times while maintaining or improving diagnostic accuracy.
-They're not working less they're working smarter, with more time for complex cases that truly need their expertise.
+They're not working less—they're working smarter, with more time for complex cases that truly need their expertise.

 The Nurse's Administrative Assistant